AbdullahDurrani4268/image-moderation/README.md

 ## Usage

 1. Access the web interface at http://localhost
-2. Set your token in the authentication section
+2. Set your token in the authentication section - A default admin token is set for tesing purposes (admin-token-123)
+3. Create Tokens and List Tokens
-3. Upload an image for moderation
+4. Upload an image for moderation
-4. View the moderation results
+5. View the moderation results

 ## Development